 Yusef.
 I was so lucky to find the right poems by him, poems that spoke plainly to me, but with such immeasurable elegance.
 Dien Cai Dau was the first work of his to reach me, and still the one that touches me best.
 That book showed me the truth about war, how it must feel to absorb that kind of conflict.
 I had never felt that at all, nothing close to it, before then.
 I still believe that collection is one of very few flawless books.

 Wyclef opened my mind to the black diaspora.
 Coming from DC, we had embassies, yes, but the children of those places were almost always sheltered by private schools, not the public ones I went to.
 I knew most black people to be Americans, usually from where they still lived, staying where they were from all their lives.
 My dad’s side of the family stayed in West Haven, almost entirely.
 The black people I knew from DC were born there, died there, and most never left.
 Wyclef showed me I was missing a lot.
 His gorgeous linguistic tapestries, his melodies from places I’d never heard of, traditions I’d never known, bowled me over with beauty.
-At the time, no one knew he’d never match that album, either–but that collection shone so brightly, and still does.
+At the time, no one knew he’d never match that album again, either (yet.
+Always yet.)–but that collection shone so brightly, and still does.

 Malcolm X I met through Alex Haley.
 His story upended the myth of American history, law and order.
 Suddenly everything I thought I knew about our nation was turned on its head.
 There was something fundamentally rotten in our country, something people would and do murder to maintain.
 Not Malcolm, though.
 Somehow he carried a legacy among white America as a murderous radical, but he was the opposite of the killer people pretended he was.
 He was a sensitive, insightful man, a scholar of admirable rigor and depth.
 Someone to emulate, not to despise.
 Suddenly the world was all wrong.
 The world that lied about this man’s life and legacy was a deeply ominous place.